The following table lists the Tealeaf features that analysts use to get up and running with the product.

 |Capture data that relates to specific visitor behavior||

 To gain insights about specific behaviors, you create events.

-In Experience Analytics (Tealeaf), an event is a set of rules and conditions centered around a visitor or system behavior for which you want to gather data.
+In Tealeaf, an event is a set of rules and conditions centered around a visitor or system behavior for which you want to gather data.

 Once you’ve created an event, every time the behavior described in the event comes to fruition, the data for that event is captured and written to the database.
 As soon that happens, that event data is available to application developers, marketers, analysts, and product managers for reporting and analysis, which can lead to a deeper understanding of the visitor’s experience.

 In addition to creating events from the Event Manager, you can create events directly from a visitor's session with Simple event capture.